Road America

-Road America is a motorsport road course near Elkhart Lake, Wisconsin on Wisconsin Highway 67.
-It has hosted races since the 1950s and currently hosts races in the IndyCar Series, IMSA SportsCar Championship, Sports Car Club of America GT World Challenge America and Trans-Am Series and the MotoAmerica Superbike Championship.
+Road America is a motorsport road course near Elkhart Lake, Wisconsin, United States on Wisconsin Highway 67.
+It has hosted races since the 1950s and currently hosts races in the IndyCar Series, IMSA SportsCar Championship, Sports Car Club of America GT World Challenge America, Trans-Am Series and MotoAmerica.

 Current track and facilities

 Road America is a permanent road course.
 It is halfway between Milwaukee and Green Bay and classified as an FIA Grade Two circuit.

 The track is situated on 640 acre near the Kettle Moraine Scenic Drive.
 It has hosted races since 1955 and hosts over 400 events a year.
-Of its annual events, 9 major weekends are open to the public, including 3 motorcycle events including the MotoAmerica (AMA FIM) series, 3 vintage car events, Sports Car Club of America (SCCA) events, the United Sports Car Racing Series, the Pirelli World Challenge, and the NASCAR Xfinity Series.
+Of its annual events, 9 major weekends are open to the public, including 3 motorcycle events including the MotoAmerica (AMA FIM) series, 3 vintage car events, Sports Car Club of America (SCCA) events, the IMSA SportsCar Championship, the GT World Challenge America, and the NASCAR Xfinity Series.

 Road America is one of only a handful of road circuits in the world maintaining its original configuration being 4.048 mi in length with 14 turns.
 The track features many elevation changes, along with a long front stretch where speeds approaching 200 mph may be reached.
 One of the best known features of this course is a turn on the backside known as "the kink".

 Road America's open seating allows spectators to venture throughout the grounds.
 Grandstands are available in several locations, as well as permanent hillside seating where crowds of more than 150,000 can be accommodated.
 Road America held one NASCAR Grand National race (now NASCAR Cup Series) in 1956 and two more Cup Series races in 2021 and 2022; NASCAR then opted to move the Cup Series and become a race in and around Chicago streets starting in 2023.